IsaiasLeos/Dynamic_Analysis/README.md

 Pharaoh.
 One day his servant betrayed him and left a curse across the land.
 Buried under the pyramids, his corpse lay dormant, until one day; an adventurer uncovered his tomb and unleashed chaos into the world.
 The mummy has awakened and is ravaging the city.

-Luckily, Acosta, found the ancient &quot;book of the dead&quot; (x86 binary) that has the key to take down the mummy!
+Luckily, we, found the ancient &quot;book of the dead&quot; (x86 binary) that has the key to take down the mummy!

-Acosta needs your help!
+We needs your help!

 ![](RackMultipart20201114-4-8go2vv_html_6a1a59b4a5a212bf.gif)